-- Pass each surgical technology (SUR) course and required science courses with a minimum grade of C+ - · Pass Medical Terminology with a minimum grade of C - Successfully complete the prescribed clinical case requirement - Successfully complete the prescribed course of study with a minimum average of 2.00 (C) - · Meet the credit-hour requirements for the major - Discharge all financial obligations to the College - Participate in the National Board of Surgical Technology and Surgical Assisting certification examination or another nationally recognized surgical technologist credentialing organization
+- Pass each surgical technology (SUR) course and required science courses with a minimum grade of C+ - Pass Medical Terminology with a minimum grade of C - Successfully complete the prescribed clinical case requirement - Successfully complete the prescribed course of study with a minimum average of 2.00 (C) - · Meet the credit-hour requirements for the major - Discharge all financial obligations to the College - Participate in the National Board of Surgical Technology and Surgical Assisting certification examination or an examination offered by another nationally recognized surgical technologist credentialing organization.

-Additional information regarding graduation may be found in the 2020-2021 Undergraduate Catalog.
+Additional information regarding graduation can be found in the 2020-2021 Undergraduate Catalog.